spinnaker/spinnaker.github.io/setup/security/authorization/google-groups/index.md

     1. Transfer this JSON file to a known location in your Spinnaker deployment.
     1. You should see your newly created service account in the list, along with "DwD" and an option to "View Client ID".
 Click "View Client ID" (see figure below).
     1. Note the Client ID displayed.
-It will be used in step 2.
+It will be used in the next step.

     ![View the client ID](fiat-cliend-id.png)